 NextGen 2019 is a blended-learning experience for the museum field’s emerging top talent.
-The program is designed for mid-level staff with three to five years of museum management experience and extraordinary leadership potential as recognized by senior-level executives.
+The program is designed for professionals who are in the first 3-5 years of a new mid-level management position, and who have demonstrated extraordinary leadership potential.

 The program blends one week of online learning and one week of residency in a collegial environment at CGU.
 The curriculum is intensive, while also offering time for self-reflection and practical application of materials and concepts.
 Participants examine their individual leadership styles, team dynamics, institutional needs and perspectives, and the future of the museum field.
 Course modules focus on leadership assessment and development, design thinking and strategy, team leadership, negotiation and influence, fundraising, audience engagement and development, and innovation.

 The selection process aims at creating a class of participants that fosters the best peer learning experience for all.
 GLI strives to include participants with a range of specializations, sizes, budgets, and geographical locations.
 We actively seek the participation of museum professionals from racially and ethnically diverse backgrounds.
 Selection preference will be given to qualified candidates from art institutions.

 The format of NextGen 2019 offers a multifaceted learning experience.
 Learning online and in the classroom includes lectures, peer discussions and group study, self-directed reading and journaling, group problem-solving exercises, field trips and practicum assignments and panel sessions with visual arts and museum leaders.
 Participants use newfound insights to address institutional challenges and plan meaningful solutions to take home.

 GLI executive education programs help museum professionals become better leaders.
 Program participants increase their knowledge and skills in four core areas: